The Responsibilities of an Aircraft Dispatcher

 Flight dispatchers, like pilots, are responsible for evaluating and re-evaluating the weather, route, and other factors during the flight.
 In addition to a dispatcher’s responsibilities prior to takeoff, dispatchers will also make sure that the flight runs smoothly by keeping an eye on any approaching storms or other circumstances that could compromise the safety or efficiency of the plane.

 The Benefits of Becoming an Aircraft Dispatcher

-While it may seem that working in the airline industry can be stressful, the Federal Aviation Administration has put guidelines in place to prevent employees such as dispatchers from becoming overworked.
-For example, dispatchers may only work 10 hours per shift.
+Working in the airline industry can be stressful, which is why the Federal Aviation Administration has implemented safety guidelines to prevent employees from becoming overworked.
+One of these guidelines mandates that dispatchers may only work 10 hours per shift.
 This creates the opportunity for schedule flexibility, such as working four 10-hour shifts and getting three days off.

-These people also get a chance to work with a variety of people, such as top airline management, maintenance crews and the fuel department.
+Aircraft dispatchers also get the chance to work with a variety of people, such as airline management, maintenance crews, and the fuel department.
 A day on the job is sure to be filled with action and important decision-making.
-Our dispatcher school in Florida is one of the oldest schools in the world for this career.
+Our flight dispatcher school in Florida is one of the oldest and most respected schools in the world, producing the best and brightest aircraft dispatchers.
 Learn more about how you can get your aircraft dispatcher license with us.